 Michael D Stern, MD, Chief

-The Cellular Biophysics Section continues a 30 program of studying the mechanisms by which calcium acts as a signaling molecule within individual heart muscle cells, to trigger the contraction of the muscle and regulate the membrane ion currents that synchronize the beating of the whole heart.
-We use a combination of experimental measurements using fluorescent probes in single cells, together with extensive mathematical modeling of the underlying molecular physics, utilizing NIH supercomputing resources.
-In recent years we have concentrated on the process of calcium-induced calcium release, in which small calcium signals trigger larger ones, resulting in propagated wavelets of calcium that play a crucial role in generating both the normal heart rhythm and life-threatening arhythmias.
+The Cellular Biophysics Section continues a 30-year program of studying the mechanisms by which calcium acts as a signaling molecule within individual heart muscle cells, to trigger the contraction of the muscle and regulate the membrane ion currents that synchronize the beating of the whole heart.
+We use a combination of experimental measurements employing fluorescent probes in single cells, together with extensive mathematical modeling of the underlying molecular physics, utilizing NIH supercomputing resources.
+In recent years we have concentrated on the process of calcium-induced calcium release, in which small calcium signals trigger larger ones, resulting in propagated wavelets of calcium that play a crucial role in generating both the normal heart rhythm and life-threatening arrhythmias.

 A spinoff from our modeling work is a separate project studying the in-silico evolution of populations of virtual organisms.
 This work aims to find abstract, underlying regularities in the working of Darwinian natural selection, which may apply also to cultural evolution.
+We also repurposed our computational method to study the dynamics of the recent COVID epidemic.

 - Cardiac excitation contraction coupling